siderolabs/sidero/website/content/docs/v0.4/Guides/decommissioning.md

 - If the server is already part of a cluster (`kubectl get serverbindings` should provide this info), you can now delete the machine that corresponds with this server via `kubectl delete machine <machine_name>`.

-- With the machine deleted, Sideo will reboot the machine and wipe its disks.
+- With the machine deleted, Sidero will reboot the machine and wipe its disks.

 - Once the disk wiping is complete and the server is turned off, you can finally delete the server from Sidero with `kubectl delete server <server_name>` and repurpose the server for something else.